ti-cortex-m4/demo-java-virtual-threads2/readme.md

 <sub>In the platform thread builder, you can specify additional parameters: thread group, <em>daemon</em> flag, priority, and stack size. </sub>

-The _static factory method_ allows you to create a virtual thread with default parameters by specifying only a `Runnable` task.
+The static factory method allows you to create a virtual thread with default parameters, by specifying only a `Runnable` task.
 (Note that by default, the virtual thread name is empty).

 ```